web3bindings/prototype/protocol-example/read/README.md

+# Protocol - Read Semantics
-subgraph project that creates a graphql schema from our contract events
+A "The Graph" Subgraph project that fills out a graphql schema from our contract events.